OSGeo/gdal/gdal/doc/source/development/rfc/rfc41_multiple_geometry_fields.rst

            // Same for IsGeometryIgnored() and SetGeometryIgnored() }

-At instanciation, OGRFeatureDefn would create a default geometry field definition of name "" and type wkbUnknown.
+At instantiation, OGRFeatureDefn would create a default geometry field definition of name "" and type wkbUnknown.
 If SetGeomType() is called, this will be routed on papoGeomFieldDefn[0].
 If only one geometry field definition exists, SetGeomType(wkbNone) will remove it.